 Finally, The Herrick Company has established three new affiliates, NDLX Health Sciences, LLC, Electro Cellular Healthcare Solutions, LLC, and AILNH, LLC in biotech and health care.
 NDLX and ECHS were founded to develop technologies and techniques that can enhance endogenous regenerative processes with a focus on improving healthy aging and longevity.
 The companies collaborate with experts, including Dr. Thomas Rando, Dr. Eric Verdin, Dr. David Sinclair, Dr. Saul Villeda, Dr. Linda Sher, Dr. Sean Hagberg, and Dr. David Muesham.
 NDLX and ECHS are currently engaged in studies looking at several areas including aging, Alzheimer’s Disease, and heart disease.
 These studies involve the use of certain physical forces (electrical), the liver, pregnancy, and long-lived animal species.
 NDLX is also underway with a study at USC involving young, healthy human liver donors.
 ECHS is underway with a study at UNM involving cell and animal models.
-AILNH was founded to develop a device platform (IVAEDTM) to address the problems associated with air getting introduced into IV lines.
+AILNH invented and developed a device platform (IVAEDTM) to address the problems associated with air getting introduced into IV lines.
 These include alarm fatigue, air embolisms and strokes resulting from PFO.
-The company is sponsoring clinical research at Keck Hospital (USC) with the trial scheduled to begin in September 2020.